 Sunitha Zechariah, MS, RD, LD, CNSC, FAND

-Doctorate Status: Student
+Doctorate Status: Candidate

 Advisor: Dr. Leigh Lehman

-Sunitha is Director at the
+Sunitha is Director of the Dietetic Internship Program at Morrison Healthcare

 University of Wollongong, New South Wales.